liuyuisanai/Focal-Loss/README.md

-# Reproduction Focal-loss on Caffe
+# Reproduction of Focal-loss on Caffe

 To use [Focal-Loss](https://arxiv.org/abs/1708.02002) layer, you can: